mvsaha/blahb/docs/1_intro.md

 # DON`T DO!
 external_loc[1, 0] += 2
 ```
-Now the `IndexSet` `i` is in an invalid state (it is no longer sorted) and the operations that you perform on `i` may fail silently, giving you the wrong answer.
+Now the `IndexSet` `i` is in an invalid state (it is no longer sorted) and the operations that you perform on `i` will fail silently, giving you the wrong answer.
 Be careful to consider all the ways in which you may invalidate `i.loc`.
-When in doubt, ensure safety with by using `NO_FLAGS`.
+When in doubt, ensure safety by using `NO_FLAGS`.

 ## Methods on an `IndexSet`
 There are various methods